New GOP plan could sow health care chaos

 The formula for the block grants is complex, but broadly penalizes states that accepted money through Obamacare to expand Medicaid (31 so far, plus D.C.) and redistributes funds to states that currently are refusing the same Medicaid dollars.

 In most cases, the Graham-Cassidy formula would mean less cash: Only 16 states would see an increase in funding, per Avalere's analysis.
-The biggest winner in raw dollars would be Texas, who would receive a $35 billion boost between 2020 and 2026, and the biggest loser would be California, who would lose $78 billion.
+The biggest winner in raw dollars would be Texas, which would receive a $35 billion boost from 2020 to 2026, and the biggest loser would be California, which would lose $78 billion.

 "You have a cut across the top and then within that smaller pot, money is moving across the states," said Edwin Park, vice president at the Center on Budget and Policy Priorities.